andreicovaciu/spring-data-couchbase-concurrency/README.md

 # Demo issue spring data couchbase concurrency

+The following Couchbase Server version was used for this demo: `Community Edition 6.0.0 build 1693`

 ### Steps to reproduce the issue
 1. Create a bucket called `test`, add an admin user to it named `test` and set the password `password`.
 2. Create an index for the bucket by using the following statement